HackerEarth/news.hackerearth.com/_posts/2016-06-06-new-practice-section.md

 <img src="/images/sub_topic_practice.png">

-We will keep improving our platform.
-Stay tuned for more updates.
+We will keep improving the practice section and add more features to it as we go forward.

 Happy Coding :)